 Admission is based on talent, academic ability, and potential for success in a theatre-related career.
 Only students who have applied and who have been admitted to the university by our Admissions Office are eligible for admission to the Theatre & Music Theatre Department.
 If you are unsure of your application status, please contact the Admissions Office at (608) 796-3010 or email@example.com.

-- Step 2: Schedule your audition by emailing our administrative assistant, Anna Meier with the date and location you prefer.
-She'll confirm the time in an email reply.
+- Step 3: Upon Submission of your completed portfolio, Anna Meier will schedule you within Acceptd and message you to confirm your time.
 Our audition schedule is posted below.
-If you have any questions or concerns, please contact Anna at (608) 796-3760, or email her at email@example.com.
+If you have any questions or concerns, please contact Anna at (608) 796-3760, or email her at firstname.lastname@example.org.

 - On-campus Auditions offer the most comprehensive experience.
 You'll meet faculty and students, visit classes, see a show or rehearsal, and tour the campus.